ohdongha/ohdongha.github.io/index.md

 ___
 ## News

+- 2022-01-10: I presented [Phylogenetically infomred Profiling (PiP)](https://pag.confex.com/pag/xxix/meetingapp.cgi/Paper/43553), an attempt to identify lineage(s)-specific modifications in gene regulation among multiple species, at the Arabidopsis Informatics workshop in the "virtual" Plant & Animal Genome Conference (PAGXXIX).
+I will upload the "un-cut" version of the video (when I have time...)

 - 2021-11-28: The first draft genome of _Phragmites australis_ (common reed) was published in [_Mol Ecol_](https://doi.org/10.1111/mec.16293) :) Fun collaboration with researchers from Tulane Univ. and USGS.
 Next: chromosome-level assemblies of both native and invasive (in North America) subspecies and more comparative genomics of _Phragmites_ invasion.

 ___